What is Piriformis Syndrome?

-The next phase of treatment (after the first 48 to 72 hours) involves increasing the flow of oxygen and nutrients to the injured hip.
+- The next phase of treatment (after the first 48 to 72 hours) involves increasing the flow of oxygen and nutrients to the injured hip.
 The most common methods used to do this include ultrasound, TENS, heat and massage.
 The application of heat and massage is one of the most effective treatments for removing scar tissue and speeding up the healing process of the muscles and tendons.

 - Once the pain has been reduced and you can feel some freedom of movement returning to your hip, it’s time to move onto the rehabilitation phase of your treatment.
 The main aim of this phase is to regain the strength, power, endurance and flexibility of the muscles around your hip and buttocks.